habitat-sh/on-prem-builder/quickstart_lists/README.md

-This directory contains 'starter lists' of packages for bootstrapping and syncing on-prem-builders.
+# Habitat seed lists

-Background: Historically we bootstraped on-prem-builders by downloading all the packages in 'core' for all targets.
+Historically we bootstraped on-prem-builders by downloading all the packages in 'core' for all targets.
 That amounted to about 15GB, and was both too much and too little, in that many of the packages weren't needed, and for many patterns (effortless) other origins were needed.

+With the creation of the `hab pkg download` command a different approach is possible; you can start with a list of seed packages, and download them along with their transitive dependencies.
+Of course, the question now becomes 'what do I use for the seed'.

+This directory contains 'seed lists' of packages for bootstrapping and syncing on-prem-builders, for a number of different scenarios.

-The basic naming pattern is TASK\_ARCH\_CHANNEL.
+The basic file naming pattern is TASK\_ARCH\_CHANNEL.
 This due to a limitation of the input file format.
 The simple newline separated list of package idents doesn't allow for specification of channel or target architecture inline, so we're using a file naming convention to represent that information.

+# Scenarios

-The current tasks are
+The current scenarios are:
 * builder (setting up an on prem builder)
 * core_deps (a reduced starter set from core with common build time deps)
 * core_full (everything for a particular architecture)